-9.4 Univariate analysis of key fishery species trends
+10.4 Univariate analysis of key fishery species trends

 The spatially separate analysis of fish survey data by site or embayment (Big Bay, Small Bay and Langebaan Lagoon) is a valid approach for the purposes of ecosystem health monitoring whereby sites or areas of concern need to be identified.
-The analyses presented above have identified a concerning decrease in abundance most of the dominant species in Small Bay in recent surveys (2009 onwards) and a notable decrease in white stumpnose abundance throughout the system.
+The analyses presented above have identified a concerning decrease in abundance of some of the dominant species in Small Bay in recent surveys (2009 onwards) and a notable decrease in white stumpnose abundance throughout the system.
 The inter-annual variation in recruitment of white stumpnose could be due to natural variability in spawning success and survival (poor and good year classes are normal), but given the sustained declines throughout the system, and the findings of Arendse (2011), it appears that recruitment overfishing could be the cause.
 Recruitment overfishing can be defined as overfishing of the adult population so that the number and size of mature fish (spawning biomass) is reduced to the point that it did not have the reproductive capacity to replenish itself.
 To further investigate temporal variation in recruitment of species important in the Bay's fisheries (harders, blacktail, elf and white stumpnose) univariate statistical analysis (ANOVA) was used to test for significant differences between survey years.
 To deal with the observed spatial variability in survey catches and to account for the fact that Saldanha Bay- Langebaan Lagoon is a single system and different sites may be more utilized by juvenile fish in different years depending on prevailing weather and oceanography, abundance data for all sites was combined for this analysis.

-These analyses revealed statistically significant inter-annual variation in the abundance of blacktail, harders and white stump, but not in the average density of elf and steentjies (Figure 9.11, Figure 9.12 & Figure 9.13).
-The density of blacktail juveniles in sampled habitats was significantly higher in 2008 than in all other years except 2007 (Figure 9.11).
-Inter annual variation in the abundance of harders was greatest, with estimated abundance in 2007, 2010 and 2011 significantly greater than most other sampling events (Figure 9.11).
-Estimated white stump abundance in 2007 was significantly greater than all other years, whilst the estimated abundance during the two most recent 2013 and 2014 was less than during all other years and significantly less than that recorded during the 2007 and 2008 surveys Recorded steentjie and elf abundance also showed inter-annual variation with relatively high average abundance of steentjie juveniles recorded in 2005 and 2011 and relatively high average abundance of these two species, a result of a zero catch at many sites however, means that these differences are not statistically significant.
+These analyses revealed statistically significant inter-annual variation in the abundance of blacktail, harders and white stumpnose, but not in the average density of elf and steentjies (Figure 10.13, Figure 10.14 & Figure 10.15).
+The density of blacktail juveniles in sampled habitats was significantly higher in 2008 than in all other years except 2007 (Figure 10.13).
+Inter annual variation in the abundance of harders was greatest, with estimated abundance in 2007, 2010 and 2011 significantly greater than most other sampling events (Figure 10.13).
+Estimated white stumpnose abundance in 2007 was significantly greater than all other years, whilst the estimated abundance during the three most recent surveys (2013-2015) was less than during nearly all other years (2015 abundance was similar to that recorded during 1994 and 2005) and significantly less than that recorded during the 2007 and 2008 surveys.
+Recorded steentjie and elf abundance also showed inter-annual variation with relatively high average abundance of steentjie juveniles recorded in 2005 and 2011 and relatively high average abundance of elf juveniles in 2007, 2008, 2011 and 2012.
+The intra-annual (within year) variability in abundance of these two species, a result of a zero catch at many sites, however, means that these differences are not statistically significant.

-Figure 9.11.
+Figure 10.13.
 ANOVA results comparing the average annual density of blacktail and harders at all sites sampled in all surveys.

-Figure 9.12.
-ANOVA results comparing the average annual density of white stump and steentjies at all sites sampled in all surveys.
+Figure 10.14.
+ANOVA results comparing the average annual density of white stumpnose and steentjies at all sites sampled in all surveys.

-Figure 9.13.
+Figure 10.15.
 ANOVA results comparing the average annual density of elf at all sites sampled in all surveys.